spatters/oc_scheme/README.md

 Interpreter for a subset of R5RS scheme written purely to practice using OCaml.

-Lexer and parser are generated using ocamllex and menhir.
+Lexer and parser are generated using ocamllex and menhir, uses jbuilder to build.

 To build:
 ```bash